crop-type-mapping/python-introduction/docs/index.md

 # Introduction to Python Programming

 Welcome to the **Introduction to Python Programming**
-This course introduces Python programming and its application in geospatial data processing and geospatial artificial intelligence (GeoAI).
+This training introduces Python programming and its application in geospatial data processing and geospatial artificial intelligence (GeoAI).

 ---

 ## Course Objectives

-By the end of this course, you will be able to:
+By the end of this training, you will be able to:
 - Understand Python basics and data structures
 - Work with shapefiles and raster data
 - Clip, mask, and extract raster patches